 THE TRADITIONS OF TEA-TAKING

-When you picture a quintessentially English tea party, you most likely see a three-tier cake stand bedecked with crust-less sandwich-fingers, dainty, opulent cakes, and crowned, perhaps with pastel coloured macaroons.
-Pretty (and tasty!) though the vision is, this is the 21st Century’s rather decadent fusion of many traditions of tea taking.
-It might be how an afternoon tea looks like today, but it bears little resemblance to to the many different tea parties of the past.
+When you picture a quintessentially English tea party, you most likely see a three-tier cake stand bedecked with crustless sandwich fingers, dainty, opulent cakes and crowned, perhaps, with pastel-coloured macaroons.
+Pretty (and tasty!) though the vision is, this is the 21st Century’s rather decadent fusion of many traditions of tea-taking.
+It might be what an afternoon tea looks like today, but it bears little resemblance to the many different tea parties of the past.